-No, seriously speaking, the explanation can be either human or technical.
-Namely that your message got through to the receiver, but they didn’t read it, or that they actually have not received the message yet on their side.
+Namely, your message got through to the receiver, but they didn’t read it, or they have not received the message yet on their side.

-There’s a slight difference between a sent message and a delivered message, and it depends on the action performed by the receiver, namely whether they accept the message and read it, or whether they push it aside.
+There’s a slight difference between a sent message and a delivered one, and it depends on the action the receiver performs, namely whether they accept the message and read it or push it aside.

-- It might be a problem on the recipient side – a server problem, an Internet problem, a settings problem, or something similar.
+- It might be a problem on the recipient side – a server problem, an Internet problem, a settings problem, or a data storage problem.

-- There might be some delays between the moment you send the message and the moment when the recipient opens it (although they have received the message).
+- There might be some delays between when you send the message and when the recipient opens it (although they have received it).

-- A slow connection on your end will also have a delay in update the status of the message.
+- A slow connection on your end will also cause a delay in updating the status of the message.

-- The recipient can be connected to Facebook, but just not actively looking through their messages to see yours.
+- The recipient can be connected to Facebook but not actively looking through their messages to see yours.

-- The recipient might have quickly read your message from the notification or status bar, but the app will not mark it as delivered or seen until the recipient actually opens the conversation with you.
+- The recipient might have quickly read your message from the notification or status bar.
+Still, the app will not mark it as delivered or seen until the recipient opens the conversation with you.

-- If you send a message to a person that is not your Facebook friends/ Messenger contacts, your messages get in a Message Requests folder and your message will be marked as delivered when the other person has accepted it.
+- If you send a message to a person who is not your Facebook friend/ Messenger contact, your messages get in a Message Requests folder, and your message will be marked as delivered when the other person has accepted it.

 - Or it’s just that the recipient has deliberately ignored your message.

-Hopefully, now you know why a Facebook message can be sent but not delivered.
-If you have related questions or comments, please use the dedicated section below.
+Hopefully, you know why a Facebook message can be sent but not delivered.
+Please use the dedicated section below if you have related questions or comments.